-As a member of a particular social group, we human beings interact with each other, which allows us to identify with one another, to connect with one another and to coordinate with one another.
-This is how language is the part and parcel of our society.
+As a member of a particular social group, we human beings interact with each other, allowing us to identify with one another and connect and coordinate with one another.
+This is how language is part and parcel of our society.

 3. Language is a Symbolic System

 These symbols are picked and routinely acknowledged and utilized.
 The words in a language are not just patterns or images but symbols that denote meaning.

 4. Language is Systematic

-In spite of the fact that language is symbolic, its symbols are arranged in specific systems.
-All languages have their arrangement of plans.
-Each language is an arrangement of systems.
+Although the language is symbolic, its symbols are arranged in specific systems.
+All languages have their arrangement of plans, and each language is an arrangement of systems.

-5. Language is Vocal, Verbal and Sound
+5. Language is Vocal, Verbal, and Sound

 First and foremost, it shows up as vocal sounds only.
-Language takes verbal elements such as sounds, words and phrases which are fixed up in certain ways to make several sentences.
+Language takes verbal elements such as sounds, words, and phrases fixed up in specific ways to make several sentences.

 6. Language is Non-Instinctive, Conventional

 No language was created over the course of several days using a formula that everyone agreed upon.
 Every generation passes on this convention to the one after them as a result of evolution and convention, which gave rise to language.